zmack/puppet-cloudera/README.markdown

 }
 ```

-- The class parameters and variables `yumserver` and `yumpath` have been renamed to `reposerver` and `repopath` respectively.
+- The class parameters and variables `yumserver` and `yumpath` have been renamed to `reposerver` and `repopath` respectively for the 2.0.0 release.
 This makes the name more generic as it applies to APT and Zypprepo as well as YUM package repositories.

 This:
 ```puppet